JeanHuit/jawotwi.top/content/post/dspace-installs.md

 DSpace is an open source repository software package typically used for creating open access repositories for scholarly and/or published digital content.
 While DSpace shares some feature overlap with content management systems and document management systems, the DSpace repository software serves a specific need as a digital archives system, focused on the long-term storage, access and preservation of digital content. - [Wikipedia reference](https://en.wikipedia.org/wiki/DSpace)

-To make get this working, you need:
+To get this working, you need:

 - Apache Ant
 - Apache Maven